Issac567/PIC_Bootloader/B4J-BootloaderUploader/README.md

    - **RX of USB → TX of PIC**
    - **GND → GND**
    - Power your PIC as required (usually 5V or 3.3V depending on your PIC).
-2. Make sure the PIC is flashed with bootloader firmware.
+2. The PIC must have a serial bootloader firmware pre-installed for uploading to work.

 ---